ehasalud/AppTm4l/README.txt

 Installation:
 The installation of AppTm4l is explained in INSTALL.txt.
 It is required to install some programs before executing the application.
+There are two ways to install them: automatically (by running a script) or manually.

 Execution: